mhvwerts/ddm-toolkit/README.rst

 Code testing
 ============
-A very rudimentary code testing infrastructure is in place, using `pytest`_.
+A rudimentary code testing infrastructure is in place, using `pytest`_.
 See the `README file in the tests directory`_ for further information

 .. _pytest: https://docs.pytest.org/en/stable/
 .. _README file in the tests directory: ./tests/README.rst